amCtrld/JS-35-D/README.md

 # Repository Description

-- Learning JS in a Project-Based approach in 35 days.
+- Learning JavaScript in a Project-Based approach in 35 days.